 The employer is legally bound to establish limits for all dangerous substances for which no limit values are available.
 Moreover, the employer must take measures to safeguard the employees' health.
-The Dutch Social Affairs and Employment Inspectorate joined forces with the sector for the development of tools in this regard117.
-This being said118,
+The Dutch Social Affairs and Employment Inspectorate joined forces with the sector for the development of tools in this regard.
+This being said,

-- 40% of companies do not fully comply with the law. - more than 50% of the shortcomings were linked to the exposure to dangerous substances.
+- 40% of companies do not fully comply with - more than 50% of the shortcomings were linked to the exposure to dangerous substances.

-The difference between large companies and SMEs119:
+The difference between large companies and SMEs: